Briscoooe/brianbriscoe.dev-2023/resume/README.md

 npx tailwindcss -i ./index.css -o ./output.css --watch
 ```

-Also every now and then I run prettier to clean up the formatting.
-Preact uses backticked strings for HTML and by default my IDE does not format them correctly.
+Also, every now and then I run prettier to clean up the formatting.
+Preact uses templated string literals for HTML and by default my IDE does not understand how to format them.

 ```bash
 npx prettier --write .
 ```

 ## Todo
-- [ ] Add multiple language support
+- [ ] Add response language support
 - [ ] Add bot persona support (maybe)
 - [ ] Add plain text alternative